North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 North Pacific, February 2026

-Primary storm zones: Western North Pacific, South China Sea to Philippine Sea
+Primary storm zones: Around Bering Sea to Aleutian Islands, Philippine Sea

 Weather conditions:

-Shipping route impacts: Western Pacific routes continue facing severe weather with persistent low-pressure development near Japan.
-Monsoon activity in the East China Sea and South China Sea maintains challenging conditions for regional shipping operations.
+Shipping route impacts: Vessels in the Bering Sea and Aleutian Islands region face increased storm development and rough conditions.
+Western Pacific routes encounter stormy weather with low-pressure systems.
+Monsoon activity in the East China Sea and South China Sea remains at normal levels, providing relatively stable conditions for regional shipping operations compared to elevated activity in northern routes.

 Monthly sea level pressure anomaly simulation for Feb.
 2026 (JMA).
 Unit: hPa